Skip to main content

 LIFE Commission • Civil Law Tradition

-Get instant approval for Louisiana's $10,000 notary bond—LIFE commission (perpetual).
+Get instant approval for Louisiana's $50,000 notary bond—LIFE commission (perpetual).
+Increased from $10K effective Feb 1, 2026 via HB 259.
 Comprehensive exam required.
 Unique civil law system.
-Download your bond in minutes.
+Louisiana professionals who also need a Louisiana contractor license bond can apply for both through our system.

 Instant approval - no credit check needed